UrbanAnalyst/docs/src/example.md

 This sub-section only considers transport times, both in absolute and relative sense.
 The other transport variables, of intervals and numbers of transfers, generally follow similar patterns and are not explicitly considered here.

-Relative transport times are ratios of absolute times with multi-modal transport compared with equivalents times with private automobiles.
-This variable is only very weakly related to most others.
+Relative transport times are only very weakly related to most other variables.
 In contrast, absolute transport times are strongly related to most other variables.

 Relative transport times are negligibly associated with population densities, while absolute times are particularly strongly and negatively correlated.
 These